 Flower planters at 1855 Saloon & Grill

-Biking Gear for Trail Rides
+Biking Gear

-Biking weather in the Midwest can be ever-changing, especially in the spring and summer.
-If you plan to bike a long distance on the Glacial Drumlin State Trail, make sure you have a comfortable backpack to carry your water, snacks, an extra tube, bike tools, or any other needed gear.
-If you’re looking for a biking-specific or hydration pack, consider Osprey’s Kitsuma or Katari hydration packs; these biking-specific packs come in 1.5 liter, 3 liter, and 7 liter sizes.
-I have used the Katari 3 pack for several years now, and find it just large enough for extra water, snacks, and a light layer of clothing.
+If you’re biking a long distance, make sure you have a comfortable pack for your gear.
+For a biking-specific hydration pack, consider Osprey’s Kitsuma or Katari hydration packs in 1.5 liter, 3 liter, and 7 liter sizes.
+I have used the Katari 3 pack for several years now.
+It is just large enough for extra water, snacks, and a light layer of clothing.
 The bright yellow color also adds extra visibility for road crossings.
+Osprey’s Packfinder tool will help you find the pack that best fits your frame and activity.

-If you’re looking for a larger, waterproof pack for those potentially rainy summer rides, check out the Osprey Transporter Waterproof 18 with AirScape back-panel for ventilation and stable carry, and roll-top closure to fit all your gear.
+If you’re looking for a larger, waterproof pack for those potentially rainy summer rides, check out the Osprey Transporter Waterproof 18.
+With back-panel for ventilation and stable carry, roll-top closure, you can fit all your gear.
 The Transporter comes in 18, 25, and 30 liter sizes.
-If you’re looking for a simple sling pack, consider the Daylite Sling. #ospreypacks @ospreypacks

 Enjoy your ride on this beautiful Wisconsin trail!